Thairu-dev/Code-Challenge/README.md

 and lastly carries a net salary calculator,and also calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions and gross salary.

 ## Set up instructions
-Git clone to your local machine and enjoy!
+Just copy and paste the code to any javaScript complier and enjoy!